skmonckton/nhyris/README.md

 nhyris run myapp
 ```

-- Update dependencies and project files:
+- Update dependencies and project files (and re-initialize R and Node.js if applicable):

 ```sh
 nhyris update myapp